nolepguy/NovelForge-EN/README.md

   - Do not directly edit "built-in" resources.
   - For customization, create a copy (copy the knowledge base/prompt/workflow and rename it) and edit the copy.
 This way, even if `BOOTSTRAP_OVERWRITE=true` later, your custom copy will not be overwritten by the update logic.

-### Option 2: Use a release (quick start)

-Releases are packaged periodically; no dev environment needed, ready to use.

-1. Go to the project's **Releases** page and download the latest portable archive (`.zip` or `.7z`).
-2. Extract to any location.
-3.  **(Important)** Before running, ensure the database instance in Neo4j Desktop is started.
-4. Enter the extracted folder, find the `backend` directory, and edit the `.env` file to configure the database connection as needed.
-5. Run `backend/NovelForgeBackend.exe` to start the backend service.
-6. Go back one level and run `NovelForge.exe` to start the main program.

-> Most data is stored in the backend/novelforge.db database.
-When updating/migrating versions, just copy that DB file to the corresponding location.
 ---

 ## ✍️ Creation Workflow